-Planting the Forest
+Planting the First Forest

 What was a steep, grassy hill near the northeast corner of Hillcrest Residence Hall quickly became a forest of native trees, connecting Hawkeyes of the present and future.
 On Arbor Day (April 25) of 2025, the campus community planted 4,000 tree seedlings using the Miyawaki method.
 The Miyawaki method, developed by Japanese botanist Akira Miyawaki, is an innovative approach to afforestation that mimics natural forest ecosystems.
 This technique involves planting a diverse mix of native species very closely together, which accelerates growth and enhances biodiversity.
 Miyawaki forests grow up to 10 times faster than traditional forests and become self-sustaining within a few years.
 The University of Iowa’s Miyawaki forest is now the second and the largest planting of this style in the state.